nullsp-ce/osu-generator/README.md

 # osu-generator
-webapp that creates randomly generated osu! tournament mappools
+A webapp that creates randomly generated osu! tournament mappools.